A Qatari camel

 You can't go to Qatar and not make a trip out into the desert.
 However, you should book a tour with a professional driver.

-Many of these blokes have been navigating dunes for years upon years – they know their way around, and they know how to handle driving on this particular terrain.
+Many of these blokes have been navigating dunes for years – they know their way around and how to handle driving on this particular terrain.

-Many visitors believe that they can just hire a car and go at it on their lonesome.
-This is all very well and good until you become bogged down in the sand, or damage your axle.
+Many visitors believe they can hire a car and go to it alone.
+This is all very good until you become bogged down in the sand or damage your axle.

 The Qatari desert is the last place you want to be stranded, especially in the middle of summer – I can assure you of that!